This is an archived blog post for Green Alder Coaching

 Thinking about what to do best can lead to a feeling of tightness and heaviness in the pit of your stomach as overwhelm starts to wash over you— and a feeling of resistance creeps in.
 But, perhaps it’s just your comfort zone starting to communicate with you as it stretches and quivers a bit.

 There is security in familiarity.
 It helps to keep you in check and manage your feelings of being overwhelmed.
 Comfort zones vary from person to person.
 You find safety in what you are accustomed to.
 New information and change takes energy.

-Be honest with yourself: an insulated life may protect you from unpleasent feelings, but is it limiting you from having experiences and meeting people.
+Be honest with yourself: An insulated life may protect you from unpleasant feelings, but is it limiting you from having experiences and meeting people.
 Stretching your comfort zone does help you bring the delights you never imagined or thought possible.
-But, outside the comfort zone and stretch is also the unknown which makes you feel nervous.
+But, outside the comfort zone and stretching is also the unknown which makes you feel nervous.

 Yes, trying—and things working and not working—builds essential coping mechanisms.
 Discovering and learning from what does and does not work is actually part of a healthy and successful solution.

 Keep trying and finding what does and does not work— like exercising a muscle or practicing comfort zone stretch yoga.
 To adopt the mindset ‘do it once, do it right’ or ‘give up’ retracts your comfort zone and erodes your sense of well-being (even if the short-term benefits seem easier on you; long-term it simply erodes you).
 Even when you are burning introvert fuel rapidly trying new behaviours, you are also gaining new ideas, relationships, and experiences—the world is an exciting place.

 Of course, all this has to be contained within maintaining your natural tendency to be quiet.
 It’s a matter of balance and gentle nudges into the stretch—not breaking through your comfort zone resistance to take on behaviours that do not fit with the best version of yourself.